Visiting the Grand Canyon with Kids: A Complete Guide

 They’re also free, which makes them even better.

-You will NOT want to miss this amazing experience!
+You will NOT want to miss this amazing experience if you have a transportation-obsessed kid!

 Hop aboard the 1950s vintage trains for an exciting day trip to Williams, Arizona.